Our Governing Board

 Board of Directors

-Rick is a State Senator for Michigan.
+Rick is a former State Representative and State Senator for Michigan.
 He is married to Charlene and has two children.
 Rick holds a Bachelor Degree in Criminal Justice from Michigan State University and has had training in Executive Management, Law Enforcement, Crisis Management and Correctional Management.
 He spent over 30 years in law enforcement including that of Sheriff of Eaton County.
-He has been an active Eaton Community Hospice volunteer since April 1997.
-He does direct patient care, fund raising and has been a strong advocate for Eaton Community Palliative Care.
+He has been an active Eaton Community Palliative Care volunteer since April 1997.
+He has provided direct patient care, assisted with fund raising and has been a strong advocate for Eaton Community Palliative Care.

 Cindy lives in Charlotte and has been on the Eaton Community Palliative Care Board since 1995.
-Since becoming an Eaton Community Hospice volunteer in 1992, she has been actively involved in direct patient care as well as helping in the office, fund raising and preparing meals as needed at the Hospice House.
-She is a retired Real Estate Agent.
-Cindy is an active member of the First Lutheran Church and has been a dedicated community volunteer for many years.
+Since becoming an Eaton Community Palliative Care volunteer in 1992, she has been actively involved in direct patient care as well as helping in the office, fund raising and preparing meals as needed at the Hospice House.
+In 2017, Cindy and her husband Butch, assumed the management of the Hospice Christmas Store.
+Cindy is an active member of the First Lutheran Church in Charlotte and is a retired Real Estate Agent.

 Rob is a resident and Village President of Mulliken.
 He owns Swedes Restaurant, which has been family owned for 31 years.
 He is in charge of the “Community Dinners” in Grand Ledge, Sunfield and Mulliken, donating both his time and cooking skills.
 He is past chair of the Capital Area Substance Abuse and has been on the Eaton County Substance Abuse Board as well as the Eatran Board.
 Rob provides food for the Hospice Picnic and Christmas Party, as well as frequently dropping off meals for the hospice house.

 Mollie has been a volunteer since March of 1996.
-She resides in Bellevue, is married to Douglas, has 2 daughters and is a member of the Bellevue First Baptist Church.
+She resides in Bellevue, is married to Douglas and has 2 daughters.
 Mollie owned and operated a beauty shop for 13 years.
 She has been a 4-H leader and president; she participated in the American Cancer Society Fund drive and was Eaton County Extension President.
 Mollie is a Competency Evaluated Nursing Assistant (CENA) and is owner/operator of “Mollie’s Caregiver Services”, private pay home care service utilizing her hospice background.
 Mollie also holds an Associates Degree in business communications.

 Jeremy is a lifetime resident of Eaton Rapids.
-Educationally, he earned a Masters degree in Public Administration and has legislative experience.
+Educationally, he earned a Masters Degree in Public Administration and has legislative experience.
 He possesses a working knowledge of township government from when he was a township supervisor.
-He has been a congressional staffer, legislative staff and a city planning commissioner.
-Jeremy currently serves as an Eaton County Commissioner and is an Economics Professor at Kellogg Community College.
+He has been a congressional staffer, legislative staffer and a city planning commissioner.
+Jeremy currently serves as Chair for the Eaton County Board of Commissioners and is an Economics Professor at Kellogg Community College.
 He was a former member of the United States Army National Guard and the Michigan Army National Guard.